NiloGregginz33/QMGRExperiments/README.md

 **More rigorous mathematical foundations for this line of experiments is available that show things like why this methodology is not stumbled on but predicted, and a more mathematical formalism of the original analogies.
 Just ask me for it if its important to you.
 Im leaving it out bc at this point bc its not like I invented new math and I think the data here speaks for itself.
 Maybe it is new like a lot of things here have turned out to be but still the data speaks louder than math.

+**For the purposes of this disclosure, a ‘first-order observable’ is defined as a directly measurable quantity (i.e., an expectation value of a Hermitian operator) computed immediately from experimental data without differentiation, correlation or further transformation.
+A ‘second-order observable’ is a derived metric that involves at least one differentiation, correlation, gradient, curvature, or other transformation of first-order observables.

 ## 🌌 Current Status

 | Experiment | Status | Evidence Level | Key Findings |